acarrasco/about/alejandro_readme.md

 ## Interacting with me

-I have a pretty low [Empathy Quotient](https://psychology-tools.com/test/empathy-quotient) score (fun ice breaker: try to guess how low).
-That doesn't mean that I don't care, just that I am a bit handicapped when it comes to reading between the lines.
+I have a somewhat low [Empathy Quotient](https://psychology-tools.com/test/empathy-quotient) score (fun ice breaker: try to guess how low).
+But that doesn't mean that I don't care, just that I am bad at mind reading.
 Please help me to understand what's going on in your head!

 I value honest and direct communication over euphemisms and roundabouts.
 It is better to be blunt once and get over with a hard topic than sidelining it a hundred times (or as we say in Spain *más vale una vez rojo que ciento colorado*).